 7 Factors that Affect Your Roundup Claim

 Request a Case Evaluation

 While lawsuits over the safety of glyphosate have been successful in the past, a positive outcome is not a given.
 This is why it’s so important to work with a qualified attorney who is experienced in glyphosate exposure cases.
 From filing your claim to working with medical experts and fighting for you in court, your legal team will handle each critical detail for you.

 It’s also important to note that each state has its own statute of limitations for filing these types of cases.
 While this may vary, in most cases, the countdown begins when a person receives their diagnosis.
 The statute of limitations typically ranges from one to six years.
 This makes it critical to consult with an attorney as soon as possible after you’re officially diagnosed.
 Otherwise, you may run out of time and find that you’re excluded from filing a Roundup lawsuit.

 If you believe you’ve been injured by exposure to glyphosate, the attorneys at Cooney and Conway are here to help.
-To get started, complete our complementary Case Evaluation Form.
+To get started, complete our free Case Evaluation Form.
 We'll review your information and reach out to you to discuss your options.